UnicorneCloud/nodejs-jwt/README.md

 };
 ```

-Add this middleware on the /api/ route in *app.js*.
+Add this middleware to the /api/ route in *app.js*.

 ```javascript
 // ./app.js